open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 #### Step 1 - Attack Rolls

-To determine if each attack hits the target unit you make a number of Attack Rolls equal to the attacks attribute of the weapon being used.
-An Attack Roll is a d6 roll trying to equal or beat the attacking model's Skill attribute.
-If multiple models are attacking with the same weapon against the same unit you may roll the combined number of these attacks together.
-Each succesful roll is considered a hit.
+Make Attack Rolls equal to the attacks attribute of the weapon being used.
+Each roll is a d6 trying to equal or beat the attacking model's Skill attribute.
+When multiple models attack with the same weapon against the same unit, roll the combined number of these attacks together.
+Every successful roll is a hit.

-- **Close Range Penalty**: Many ranged weapons are not designed for use at extremely short range, when making an attack against a target unit that is within 1 inch of your unit (not the individual model) your Attack Roll counts as having a Skill of 6.
-Weapons with the Assault special rule do not suffer this penalty.
+- **Close Range Penalty**: Attack Rolls against a target unit within 1 inch of your unit count as having a Skill of 6, instead of the attacking model's Skill attribute.
+However, weapons with the Assault special rule don't suffer this penalty.
+- **Rush Penalty**: Models using 3 or more Command Points this activation suffer a -1 penalty to their Attack Rolls.
-- **Height Advantage**: When making an Attack Roll against a target at a lower height level, as explained in the section on terrain, you gain a +1 to your Attack Roll.
+- **Height Advantage**: Gain a +1 to your Attack Roll when attacking a target at a lower height level.
-- **Obscured Penalty**: When making an Attack Roll against a target with an obscured Line of Sight you suffer a -1 to your Attack Roll.
+- **Obscured Penalty**: When attacking a target with an obscured line of sight, suffer a -1 penalty to your Attack Roll.

 #### Step 3 - Roll Defence

-For each successful hit against a target unit that player must make a number of Defence Rolls equal to the Damage attribute of the weapon being used.
-A Defence Roll is a d6 roll trying to score equal or higher than that unit's Defence attribute.
-This Defence Roll is reduced by the attacking weapons Piercing attribute.

-Each failed Defence Roll is 1 point of damage.
+For every successful hit against a target unit, the target player makes Defence Rolls equal to the Damage attribute of the weapon being used.
+Roll a d6 trying to score equal or higher than that unit's Defence attribute.
+This roll is reduced by the attacking weapon's Piercing attribute.
+Each failed Defence Roll results in 1 point of damage.

 #### Step 3 - Apply Damage

-When a unit takes damage it loses 1 hit point for every amount of damage that equals it's Toughness attribute.
-So a unit with a Toughness of 1 will lose 1 hit point for every point of damage, where a unit with a Toughness of 3 would lose 1 hit point for every 3 points of damage it takes.
-Any excess damage that is insufficient to lose another hit point is discarded.
+When a unit takes damage, it loses 1 hit point for every amount of damage that equals its Toughness attribute.
+For instance, a unit with a Toughness of 1 will lose 1 hit point for every point of damage, while a unit with a Toughness of 3 would lose 1 hit point for every 3 points of damage.

-For each lost hit point the target unit's owner chooses any model in that unit, except the leader unless it is the only model remaining, to have it's hit points reduced.
-If that model is reduced to 0 hit points it is destroyed, remove it from the game and select another model.
-Continue doing this until you have assigned all the lost hit points to models or until every model in the unit has been removed.
+The target player assigns the lost hit points to one model in the target unit, except the leader unless it's the only model remaining.
+If that model is reduced to 0 hit points, it's destroyed, remove it from the game, and select another model.
+Continue doing this until you have assigned all the damage to models, or until every model in the unit has been removed.

-If a model loses hit points, but is not reduced to 0, place a die next to the model showing how many hit points it has remaining.
-If your unit takes damage and has a model that has already taken damage in a previous attack, you must assign any new damage to that model first.
-In this way a unit will only ever require one dice to display remaining hit points.
+If a model loses hit points but isn't reduced to 0, place a die next to the model, indicating the remaining hit points.
+If your unit takes damage and has a model that has already taken damage in a previous attack, assign any new damage to that model first.
+This way, a unit only needs one dice to display remaining hit points.

 ### Action: Ability (Variable Cost)